-To help IT service management (ITSM) practitioners in 2022, I asked 35 industry authorities for their thoughts on how practitioners should be improving themselves next year.
-The aim was to identify the key ways in which practitioners can make an even greater impact in 2022, especially because their personal development has probably taken a backseat over the last two years.
+Let’s talk about the help ITSM practitioners need.
+To help IT service management (ITSM) practitioners, I asked 35 industry authorities for their thoughts on how ITSM practitioners should be improving themselves next year.
+The aim was to identify the key ways in which ITSM practitioners can make an even greater impact, especially because their personal development has probably taken a backseat over the last two years.

 So what did our industry authorities say?
 You can read the detail below but here’s a recurring theme – there’s very little commonality across the 36 pieces of advice.
 I definitely didn’t expect this when I asked them the question.